-Window boxes are an elegant and convenient way for people with limited spaced to get a little green-fingered and grow plants outdoors.
-So if you’d like to start growing your own plants, here are some ideas to get you inspired.
+Window boxes are an elegant and convenient way for people with limited space to get a little green-fingered and grow plants outdoors.
+So if you’d like to start growing your own plants, here are 10 ideas to get you inspired.

 1. Petunias